javakishore-veleti/Docker-K8S-Mastery/code/Docker/01-Docker-Tips-Tricks/02-Docker-Commit-Command.md

 # 01  Docker commands that uses the  "commit" command

-## Below docker run command installs git in a container
+## docker run command installing git in a container

 ``` sh